daleonpz/baremetallics/cv/index.md

 # Employment
 `2020-`
 __Qbeyond AG__ Senior Software Engineer
 __Tools__: Git, CI/CD, Docker, Embeded Linux, Python, C, Test-Driven Development, Bulding systems (CMake, Make, Rake), Ruby, Python, Bash.
+**Tasks:**
+- Development of a POC (proof of concept) with the MSP430 microcontroller from TI, a LPWA module from Quectel and 2G in C. Developed a interface between a pump (UART) and Cloud (MQTT).
+- Development of small test gateway based on a DA1468X Dialog MCU for communication between devices based on DA1468X and Cloud (REST).
+The development involved Python and C.
+- Worked in the development of a industrial gateway using Python based Embedded Linux and the Teamviewer API.
+- In charge of writing the code guidelines for C, dockerizing the toolchain for MPS430 and Dialog MCUs, and dockerizing Ceedling (a C test framework).
+- In charge of automating the code quality assurance using Docker.
+Check that the code follows our code guidelines.
+Control of the code complexity.
+Inspection of the code using static analysis tools.
+The development was mainly in Bash, Docker and Gitlab CI/CD.
+- Development of tests for a industrial gateway that uses the BACnet Protocol.
+The development was in Javascript and Bash.
+- Development of the Build system for industrial gateways using Gitlab CI/CD.
+- Working on the development of industrial gateways for the Automation Industry.
+The technologies involved in this project Websockets, Bacnet Protocol and MQTT.
+The  gateways code is in C, but runs on embedded linux.
 \
 &nbsp;

 `2018-2019`
-__IDiaL Institute (Dortmund, DE)__ Maintainer of the rover-app repository related to [Eclipse Kuksa project](https://github.com/app4mc-rover/rover-app).
+__IDiaL Institute (Dortmund, DE)__ Working student
 __Topics__: Machine Learning, Computer Vision, Embedded Linux.
 Development was done in C++, CMake, Docker, python, Automotive Grade Linux (AGL), Raspbian, OpenCV, and Yocto.
+- Maintainer of the rover-app repository related to [Eclipse Kuksa project](https://github.com/app4mc-rover/rover-app).
+- Development computer vision based control system for Rover (small vehicule based on RPI3) using OpenCV and C.
+- Development of the docker image for the rover-app.
 \
 &nbsp;

 `2015-2017`
 __Wolfram__ Research Developer.
-Development of algorithms for "Wolfram Mathematica" and "Wolfram Alpha" project developer.
+- Development of algorithms for "Wolfram Mathematica" in C++ for language support.
-Development was done in C++.
+- Development of "Wolfram Alpha" project.
+Added support to language database.
 \
 &nbsp;

 `2013`
 __Embedded Electronic Systems Research (Rouen, FR)__ Intern.
-Development of a computer vision algorithm to remove occlusions on images and videos from omnidirectional cameras.
 __Topics__: Machine Learning, Computer Vision, Embedded Systimes.
 Development was done MATLAB, C and Assembler (SIMD).
+- Development of a computer vision algorithm to remove occlusions on images and videos from omnidirectional cameras.
+The development was using machine learning algorithms based on Markov Random Fields in MATLAB, C and SIMD.
+- From this development two papers were published.
 \
 &nbsp;